taro-ball/babylon-shoot/README.md

 ## Game controls
 - Open the demo on https://taro-ball.github.io/babylon-shoot/ 😁
-- Click on the big cubes to shoot bullets at them
+- Click on the big cubes to shoot bullets at them.
+Press W-S-A-D keys to move the ship.
 - Use mouse to drag the camera and scroll to zoom.
-Press W-S-A-D keys to move the ship.

 ## Build instructions
 1. Clone repository